StackVista/stackstate-docs/configure/topology/event-handlers.md

 * `event.oldState` - returns the previous state of the element.
 * `event.viewHealthState` - returns the node ID of the health state object for the view that changed its state.

-#### PropagatedHealthStateChangedEvent properties (async)
+#### PropagatedHealthStateChangedEvent properties (Asynchronous)

-The properties listed below return details of a `PropagatedHealthStateChangedEvent`.
+The properties listed below return details of a `PropagatedHealthStateChangedEvent` in functions with asynchronous execution.
 Note that the default parameter name is`event`, this can be modified if you choose.

 * `event.triggeredTimestamp` - returns the time  \(epoch in ms\) at which the state change occurred.
 * `event.causeId` - returns the UUID of the event that triggered the health state change.
 * `event.stateChanges` -returns the chain of elements through which the health state change propagated.

-#### ProblemCreatedEvent properties (async)
+#### ProblemCreatedEvent properties (Asynchronous)

-The properties listed below return details of a `ProblemCreatedEvent`.
+The properties listed below return details of a `ProblemCreatedEvent` in functions with asynchronous execution.
 Note that the default parameter name is`event`, this can be modified if you choose.

 * `event.triggeredTimestamp` - returns the time  \(epoch in ms\) at which the event was generated.
 * `event.identifier` - returns the unique event identifier.
 * `event.problemId` - returns the (node) ID of the problem.
 * `event.rootCause` - returns the node ID of the root cause component.

-#### ProblemUpdatedEvent properties (async)
+#### ProblemUpdatedEvent properties (Asynchronous)

-The properties listed below return details of a `ProblemUpdatedEvent`.
+The properties listed below return details of a `ProblemUpdatedEvent` in functions with asynchronous execution.
 Note that the default parameter name is`event`, this can be modified if you choose.

 * `event.triggeredTimestamp` - returns the time  \(epoch in ms\) at which the event was generated.
 * `event.identifier` - returns the unique event identifier.
 * `event.problemId` - returns the (node) ID of the problem.
 * `event.rootCause` - returns the node ID of the root cause component.

-#### ProblemSubsumedEvent properties (async)
+#### ProblemSubsumedEvent properties (Asynchronous)

-The properties listed below return details of a `ProblemSubsumedEvent`.
+The properties listed below return details of a `ProblemSubsumedEvent` in functions with asynchronous execution.
 Note that the default parameter name is`event`, this can be modified if you choose.

 * `event.triggeredTimestamp` - returns the time  \(epoch in ms\) at which the event was generated.
 * `event.identifier` - returns the unique event identifier.
 * `event.problemId` - returns the (node) ID of the problem.
 * `event.nodes` - returns the list of node ids of all the components that were related to the problem before it was subsumed.

-#### ProblemResolvedEvent properties (async)
+#### ProblemResolvedEvent properties (Asynchronous)

-The properties listed below return details of a `ProblemResolvedEvent`.
+The properties listed below return details of a `ProblemResolvedEvent` in functions with asynchronous execution.
 Note that the default parameter name is`event`, this can be modified if you choose.

 * `event.triggeredTimestamp` - returns the time  \(epoch in ms\) at which the event was generated.
 * `event.identifier` - returns the unique event identifier.